youlez/INSOR/wp-content/plugins/booking/readme.txt

 18. **Time-Slot Appointment Bookings in Legacy Calendar Theme**: Users can select **single day** in the calendar and **time slots** in the booking form.

 == Changelog ==
+= 10.8 =
+- Changes in **all** versions:
+ 	* **New** Added the ability to configure the booking form structure as a multi-step wizard in the Booking Calendar Free version.
+This feature enables users to complete the booking process in several steps for improved usability.
+(10.7.1.7)
+ 	* **New** Added the ability to define the number of columns in the booking form in the Booking Calendar Free version.
+Configure the column layout at WP Booking Calendar > Settings > Booking Form page under the "Form Layout" section.
+(10.7.1.6)
+ 	* **New** Added a 20-minute time-slot interval template for faster configuration of time slots.
+Access this feature on the WP Booking Calendar > Settings > Booking Form page.
+	* **Under hood** Enabled the use of 'allow_past' URL parameter to show past bookings and scroll through past months on the Booking > Add Booking page in the admin panel.
+(10.7.1.2)
+	* **Enhanced** Added new  skins: "Black-2", "Green-01", "Light-01", and "Traditional-times" to the legacy calendar skin group.
+(10.7.1.5)
+	* **Enhanced** Disabled auto-selection of legacy calendar skins.
+(10.7.1.5.1)
+- Changes in **Personal / Business Small / Business Medium / Business Large / MultiUser** versions:
+ 	* **New** Added a new **"Time-Based Appointments" form template** in a multi-step wizard style.
+Please reset your booking form by selecting this template from the dropdown list in the toolbar at Settings > Booking Form page.
+(10.7.1.4)
+ 	* **New** Introduced shortcodes [search_days_number] and [search_nights_number] for use in search results.
+Available on the WP Booking Calendar > Settings > Search page.
+(10.7.1.1)   *(Business Large, MultiUser)*

 = 10.7 =
 - Changes in **all** versions:
  	* **New** **Easy Setup Wizard** for quick booking calendar configuration of essential booking settings.